WHY WE ARE NEEDED

 NEONATAL DEATH IN THE UK

 The neonatal period refers to the first 28 days of life of a newborn baby.
 Every day in the UK and across the world, there are preventable neonatal deaths and, as is well documented, the quality of neonatal care in the UK is slipping.
-As other developed countries get better at preventing, recognising and treating life-threatening conditions in new babies, the UK, shockingly, is getting worse with a higher percentage of babies dying in 2017 compared with 2016 and 2015 (2,3).
+As other developed countries get better at preventing, recognising and treating life-threatening conditions in new babies, the UK, shockingly, is getting worse.
+Sadly, since 2014 there has been an upward trend in the percentage of babies dying (1,2).

 What is it?